TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/3-Command-controllers.rst

 Creating command controllers
 ----------------------------

-`CommandController` are located at :file:`/Classes/Command/`.
+A `CommandController` needs to be located at :file:`/Classes/Command/`.
-This is a simple example, meeting the minimum requirements.
+This simple example, meets the minimum requirements.

 :file:`/Classes/Command/SimpleCommandController.php`::